L4TN/L4TN/README.md

 - I love to know new things, work in groups and get new experiences, I want to work outside Brazil, to improve my English and meet new cultures, people and have new experiences. 😄
 - I love science fiction literature, like Blade Runner, Foundation and Dune.
-- I'm studying Computer Science at CS50 MIT, because i believe that the basis is key to mastering skills💻
+- I'm studying Computer Science at CS50 MIT, because i believe that the basis is key to mastering skills. 💻
-- I love RPG Tabletop like DnD and Call of Cthulhu
+- I love RPG Tabletop like DnD and Call of Cthulhu. 🎲

 ## My data on Github